Welcome to the Hawksbill Greenway Foundation!

 While on the trail, users are only steps away from Luray’s vibrant downtown area – with its historic homes, restaurants, Farmers’ Market, shops, hotels, museums and restored train depot – or its quaint residential neighborhoods.

-The Hawksbill Greenway has a slightly new look.
-You might have noticed a contractor re-painting the existing light green stripped center line on the Town's Greenway.
-The almost 2-mile Greenway will be divided into 5 unique color sections (orange, blue, white, red & green), and each section will now be identified by its corresponding color.
+The almost 2-mile Greenway is now divided into 5 unique color sections (orange, blue, white, red & green), and each section is now identified by its corresponding color.

 A Gathering Place for Locals and Visitors

 With two miles of trails, as well as open spaces and scenic rest areas, the Luray-Hawksbill Greenway is a great place to enjoy some peace and quiet, watch the wildlife along the creek or go for a walk or jog.
 The Ruffner Plaza on the Greenway is the center of many music festivals and other local activities.

 The Greenway accommodates a wide range of everyday activities, including:

 - Quiet meditation